Why Exodus 90 Is Not "Another Parish Program"

 As Catholics, we’re inundated with programs, liturgical season after liturgical season.
 It feels a bit like spiritual consumerism in the Church, doesn’t it?
 Exodus 90 is not another program by Catholic-preneurs or big publishing houses.
 It has a powerful and authentic story, and one that’s worth telling.
 Exodus 90 arose in response to a profound need: the formation of young priests.
 It was developed by Father Brian Doerr and seminarians at Mount St. Mary’s Seminary (Emmitsburg, MD) who, having been raised in a society enslaved to sin, longed for a more perfect personal freedom as they anticipated service in the Church.
 These were good men, men who had already decided that, in response to God’s call, they would give themselves entirely to the work and ministry of the Church.

 Exodus 90 was piloted by ten different groups of seminarians from 2013-2015.
 Having experienced similar successes, year after year, we launched Exodus 90 to bishops, priests and laymen across America (and the world!).
-750 men took up the challenge in the first year.
-But, in preparation for Easter 2017, the “program” experienced great growth.
-More than 3,000 men registered in Exodus 90 fraternities across the country.
-The best is yet to come for 2018, especially with ninety days marking the time between January 1 and the coming of our Lord at Easter.
+Since that time, more than 5,000 men have registered in Exodus 90 fraternities across the country and are experiencing their freedom as sons of God.

 Who’s Doing Exodus 90?